jcvignoli/lumiere-movies/README.md

 ### 3.9

-* Technical release: fully using composer, loading classes through composer autoload for more sustainability.
+* Mainly technical and bug hunting release.
+Fully using composer, loading classes through composer autoload for more sustainability.
 * Lumière will not be compatible with plugins that promote a web of spammers.
 First plugin to enter the hall of shame: RSS Feed Post Generator Echo, paid plugin used to make ghost websites with ads and make money.
+* Better cache paths management.
+Cache is more solid.

 ### 3.8